MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-query-set.md

 author: YaelSchuster
 ms.author: yaschust
 ms.topic: how-to
-ms.date: 12/15/2022
+ms.date: 12/27/2022
 ---
 # Query data in the KQL queryset

 In this article, you'll learn how to create and use a new KQL queryset.

 The KQL queryset is the item used to run queries, and view and manipulate query results on data from your Data Explorer database.
-You can save your queries for future use, or export and share queries with others.
-This queryset uses the Kusto Query language for query creation, and also supports some SQL functions.
+The KQL queryset allows you to save queries for future use, or export and share queries with others.

+The KQL queryset uses the Kusto Query language for query creation, and also supports some SQL functions.
 For more information about the query language, see [Kusto Query Language overview](/azure/data-explorer/kusto/query/). <!-- Add link to contextual item -->

 ## Prerequisites

 * Power BI premium subscription
 * Workspace
+* A Data Explorer database
-* Data Explorer table with dataset
+* A Data Explorer table with dataset

 ## Create a new query set